-How can I maintain a good relationship with our child care provider?
+How can I maintain a good relationship with our child’s caregiver?

-- Let your provider know how you prefer to communicate (by e-mail, phone, in writing, or through conversation).
+- Let your caregiver know how you prefer to communicate (by e-mail, phone, in writing, or in person).

-- Tell your child care provider about any difficulties your child is having at home, for example, if he isn’t sleeping or eating well, or is having any trouble with behaviour.
+- Tell your child’s caregiver about any difficulties your child is having at home, for example, if he isn’t sleeping or eating well, or is having any trouble with behaviour.
 Let caregivers know if there are any changes that might cause your child to feel stressed or worried.